Plus get our latest book recommendations, author news, and competitions right to your inbox.

 As grassroots activists gather and prepare to stop NorA’s dangerous superfrac, stresses other than the fracturing of the bedrock appear.
 Sonya is arrested, Rebecca reveals her hidden past, and the one person who knows both women’s stories arrives in camp.
 Love and solidarity want to win, even if most showdowns with Big Oil don’t end well for those who take a stand.

-Suspenseful, poignant, and galvanizing, Land Marks is a tribute to the waterways that connect us, the land that sustains us, and the moments that inspire us to rise up together to say, “No more!”
+Suspenseful, poignant, and galvanizing, Land Marks is a tribute to the waterways that connect us, the land that sustains us, and the moments that inspire us to rise up and say, “No more!”

 Product Details